 Continued use of any opiate, especially at high doses, also increases the consumer’s risk for addiction and dependence.
 An addicted person experiences intense cravings and engages in drug-seeking behaviors when they stop taking opiates.
 A physically dependent person experiences severe and prolonged flu-like withdrawal symptoms when opiate levels run low in their body.

 Methadone prevents the onset of these withdrawal symptoms.
 Because methadone is an opiate, it keeps opiate levels in the body high enough to delay withdrawal symptoms.
-In relation to heroin and other opiates, however, methadone causes relatively little euphoria, making it a suitable replacement drug.
+Concerning heroin and other opiates, however, methadone causes relatively little euphoria, making it a suitable replacement drug.

-One of the largest drawbacks to methadone detox is that it is a very lengthy treatment and addictive in comparison to other methods of detoxification.
-Instead of a person experiencing minimized withdrawal symptoms for days – or hours when rapid detox is used – methadone treatments can last for years.
+One of the most significant drawbacks to methadone detox is that it is a very lengthy treatment and addictive in comparison to other methods of detoxification.
+Instead of experiencing minimized withdrawal symptoms for days – or hours when rapid detox is used – methadone treatments can last for years.
 In fact, the National Institute on Drug Abuse suggests patients stay on methadone for at least one year.

-People who try to get off methadone after such prolonged use can find it a difficult, uphill battle.
+After such prolonged use, people who try to get off methadone can find it a difficult, uphill battle.
 In fact, Harvard Medical School says that 25 percent continue to take the drug, another 25 percent of methadone patients eventually abstain, and 50 percent of methadone users go on and off the drug for the rest of their lives.

 Methadone is a Schedule II controlled substance, so it’s subject to federal regulations.
 One dose lasts only 24 to 36 hours before withdrawal symptoms set in.
 This means patients must come to special methadone clinics to receive their medication.
 Going to a methadone clinic every day for the rest of one’s life is time-consuming, inconvenient, and often embarrassing.

-While methadone has an accepted medical use, its federal classification as a controlled substance means it also has a high potential for abuse.
+While methadone has an accepted medical use, its federal classification as a controlled substance also has a high potential for abuse.
 Most people who take methadone or other opiate medications do not set out to become dependent upon them.
 It can just happen with regular use.
 People who fall into this unfortunate and fast-moving trap may feel like there is no way out.
-Fortunately, there are a number of safe, quality treatment options for opiate dependency, including the Rapid Detox by the Waismann Method.
+Fortunately, there are several safe, quality treatment options for opiate dependency, including the Rapid Detox by Waismann Method®.

 Methadone dependency doesn’t have to keep you down any longer.
 If you want safe and effective detox that provides lasting results, call us at 1-800-423-2482.

-“After a 12 year Methadone addiction, I’m coming home clean, with a smile on my face” — Methadone Treatment Patient
+“After a 12 year Methadone addiction, I’m coming home clean, with a smile on my face” — Patient Treated with Rapid Methadone Detox.